Marion McMurdo, Scotland

 Professor McMurdo is a Graduate of Ninewells Hospital and MedicalSchool in Dundee University, UK.
 Additional designations include: MBChB MD FRCP (Edin, Glas, Lond) Cbiol FIBiol.

 She was appointed to the newly created chair of Ageing & Health in the University of Dundee in 1997.
 She is Honorary Consultant Physician in Medicine for the Elderly, in the Primary Division of National Health Service, Tayside.

-As Head of Ageing and Health at the University of Dundee, Professor McMurdo leads a multi-professional research team which focuses on the effects of physical activity, exercise and nutritional interventions in older people.
+As Head of Ageing and Health at the University of Dundee, Professor McMurdo leads a multi-professional research team that focuses on the effects of physical activity, exercise, and nutritional interventions in older people.
 She lectures nationally and internationally and publishes widely in this field.
 She heads the undergraduate and postgraduate teaching program on the Medicine of Old Age to medical, dental and nursing students in Tayside.